forcedotcom/cli/releasenotes/sfdx/README.md

 ## 7.182.0 (Dec 22, 2022) [stable-rc]

+ANNOUNCEMENT: Be sure you read [this pinned issue](https://github.com/forcedotcom/cli/issues/1838) that describes how the Salesforce CLI dev team is working and releasing over the holidays.

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: We've added another cool [`sf` feature](../sf/README.md) to `sfdx`, one that's handy when your brain freezes and you can't remember the exact name of a command.
+* NEW: We added another cool [`sf` feature](../sf/README.md) to `sfdx`, one that's useful when your brain freezes and you can't remember the exact name of a command.
 Simply type the command fragments that you DO remember, in any order, and `sfdx` either displays a list of possible commands or automatically runs the command if there's only one choice.
 For example, if you type `sfdx list`, you see this handy little dialogue where you can choose the specific list command you want:

     ```bash
    $ sfdx list